eastgenomics/RD_requests/DI-435/README.md

 ### Python script to find VCFs
 The Python script `find_vcfs_to_merge.py` takes inputs:
-- `-a --assay`: The project prefix to look for in DNAnexus, e.g. `"*CEN38"`
+- `-a --assay`: The project prefix to look for in DNAnexus, e.g. `"*CEN38"`.
-- `-o --outfile_prefix`: What to name the output TSV file which lists VCF files to merge
+- `-o --outfile_prefix`: What to name the output TSV file which lists VCF files to merge.
-- `-s --start (optional)`: A date used to find DNAnexus (GRCh37) projects created after
+- `-s --start (optional)`: A date used to find DNAnexus (GRCh37) projects created after, see searching dates section below.
-- `-e --end (optional)`: A date used to find DNAnexus (GRCh37) projects created before
+- `-e --end (optional)`: A date used to find DNAnexus (GRCh37) projects created before, see searching dates section below.

+**Searching Dates**
+These dates restrict the projects collated to only GRCh38 projects which have corresponding GRCh37 projects which were created within the specified dates.

 Example Python script command:
 `python3 find_vcfs_to_merge.py --assay "*CEN38" --end 2024-05-03 --outfile_prefix CEN38`